THE CASE FOR INDUSTRIAL PROPERTY INVESTMENT

 RESIDENTIAL

-Bright-line capital gain tax
+Bright-line capital gains tax

 Heavily regulated: Government intervention